 Who would have thought in-class, off-topic dialog can be a significant predictor of a student’s success in school?
-Scientists at Tsinghua University had a hunch and decided to deep-dive into how and AI may help an under-studied segment of the education pool: K-6th grade students learning in live, online classes.
+Scientists at Tsinghua University had a hunch and decided to deep-dive into how machine learning and AI may help an under-studied segment of the education pool: K-6th grade students learning in live, online classes.

 By analyzing the classroom dialogs of these children, scientists at Tsinghua University developed neural network models to predict what behaviors may lead to a more successful student.